hippylib/hippylibx/CONTRIBUTING.md

 ### Automated Testing

-We use Github Actions CI to drive the default tests on the master and feature branches.
+We use Github Actions CI to drive the default tests on the main and feature branches.
 See the `.yml` file at [CI_testing.yml](https://github.com/hippylib/hippylibx/blob/main/.github/workflows/CI_testing.yml)

-- Tests on the `master` branch are triggered whenever a push is issued on this branch.
+- Tests on the `main` branch are triggered whenever a push is issued on this branch.

 ### Contact Information